ci-engineering/take-home-assessment/README.md

 A global error handler has been set up in this project.
 Feel free to use or modify how you see fit.

-Test Controller, Service, and Unit Tests are provided as examples only and do not contain any “hints”.
+Note: Test Controller, Service, and Unit Tests are provided as examples only and do not contain any “hints”.

 ## Request/Response criteria